Mary Kate Morrissey: 2023-present: Broadway and further acting

-Morrissey confessed to initially having doubts about whether she could play Elphaba, but her family supported her along the way and she eventually got her dream.
-She played the role until March 2, 2025 and was replaced by Lencia Kebede.
+Morrissey confessed to initially having doubts about whether she could play Elphaba fulltime, but her family supported her along the way and she eventually got her dream.
+She played the role until March 2, 2025. and was replaced by Lencia Kebede.

 Morrissey was cast as Beverly/Anette in the Come from Away production at the Ogunquit Playhouse in Maine.
-Her first performance as Beverly/Anette was on May 15, 2025 and her last performance was on June 14, 2025.
-She is slated to play Elsa in Paper Mill Playhouse's stage production of Frozen from November 2025 to January 2026.
+Her first performance as Beverly/Anette was on May 15, 2025, and her last performance was on June 14, 2025.
+She played Elsa in Paper Mill Playhouse's stage production of Frozen from November 2025 to January 2026.

 Personal life

 Morrissey has been vegan since 2012.

 In 2021, Morrissey revealed she had married her longtime boyfriend, Trevor Blake.
-Though she changed her surname to Blake upon marrying him, she still goes by her maiden name, Morrissey.
 She owns a puppy named Bear.

 Morrissey identifies as queer and is an advocate for queer rights and representation.

+Morrissey is also an avid golfer and has a new video series on her YouTube called Broadway to Birdie where she plays a few rounds of golf with other performers who she's worked with to bridge artists to sports as well.